HuantWang/PROM/AE.md

 )

-# Output the final improved speed-up as a percentage
+# Output the final improved speedup as a percentage
-print(f"Final improved speed-up percentage: {meanimproved_speed_up * 100:.2f}%")
+print(f"Final improved speedup percentage: {mean_improved_speed_up * 100:.2f}%")
 ```

 # Demo 2: Experimental Evaluation

-Here, we provide a small-sized evaluation to showcase the working mechanism of the Prom on five case studies.
-A full-scale evaluation, which takes more than a day to run, is provided through the Docker image (with detailed instructions on our project Github).
+Here, we provide the evaluation to showcase the working
+mechanism of the Prom on five case studies.

 ### Case Study 1: Thread Coarsening (Section 6.1)